One of our favorite things to do in Ireland was learning more about all the best things to do in Connemara.

 Enjoy a Cultural Experience

-Located in the boglands and surrounded by mountains and bodies of water including lakes, the Atlantic and a river this cultural experience is unforgettable.
+Located in the boglands and surrounded by mountains and bodies of water including lakes, the Atlantic Ocean, and a river, this cultural experience is unforgettable.

 Spend a holiday sleeping in a restored countryside cottage learning about the local environment, staying warm with peat bricks made from the bogland, making soda bread, listening to traditional Irish music, and of course speaking Irish.

 This is the perfect place to give yourself a digital detox and immerse yourself in a bit of culture and history during your travels.
 To learn more or plan your experience check out Cnoc Suain’s website.

 Enjoy the Unique Landscape